LemonLucy/LemonLucy.github.io/content/about/field.md

 weight: 40

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
-title: 'Accomplish&shy;ments'
+title: 'Field'
 subtitle:

 # Date format
 #   Refer to https://docs.hugoblox.com/customization/#date-format
-date_format: Jan 2006
+date_format: Sept 2024

 # Accomplishments.
 #   Add/remove as many `item` blocks below as you like.